Moral disengagement

-Moral disengagement is a meaning from social psychology for the process of convincing the self that ethical standards do not apply to oneself in a particular context.
+Moral disengagement is a term from developmental psychology, educational psychology and social psychology for the process of convincing the self that ethical standards do not apply to oneself in a particular context.
 This is done by separating moral reactions from inhumane conduct and disabling the mechanism of self-condemnation.
 Thus, moral disengagement involves a process of cognitive re-construing or re-framing of destructive behavior as being morally acceptable without changing the behavior or the moral standards.

 In social cognitive theory of morality, self-regulatory mechanisms embedded in moral standards and self-sanctions translate moral reasoning into actions, and, as a result, moral agency is exerted.
 Thus, the moral self is situated in a broader, socio-cognitive self-theory consisting of self-organizing, proactive, self-reflective, and self-regulative mechanisms.
 Three major sub-functions are operating in this self-regulatory system in which moral agency is grounded.
 The first sub-function is self-monitoring of one's conduct, which is the initial step of taking control over it.
 "Action gives rise to self-reactions through a judgmental function in which conduct is evaluated against internal standards and situational circumstances".
 Thus, moral judgments evoke self-reactive influence.
 The self-reactive and judgmental mechanisms constitute the second and third sub-function.

 Generally, moral standards are adopted to serve as guides for good behavior and as deterrents for bad conduct.
 Once internalized control has developed, people regulate their actions by the standards they apply to themselves and this give them self-satisfaction and a sense of self-worth.
 Individuals refrain from behaving in ways that violate their moral standards in order to avoid self-condemnation.
 Therefore, self-sanctions play a significant role in keeping conduct in line with these internal moral standards and hence also in regulating inhumane conduct.
 However, moral standards only function as fixed internal regulators of conduct when self-regulatory mechanisms have been activated.
 Many different social and psychological processes prevent the activation of self-sanction.
 Selective activation of self-sanctions and internal moral control or disengagement allows for a wide range of behaviour, given the same moral standard.

 Moral disengagement functions in the perpetration of inhumanities through moral justification, euphemistic labelling, advantageous comparison, displacing or diffusing responsibility, disregarding or misrepresenting injurious consequences, and dehumanising the victim.
 Rather than operating independently, these cognitive mechanisms are interrelated within a sociostructural context to promote inhumane conduct in people's daily lives.

-Mechanisms
+Several mechanisms of moral disengagement have been identified by professional psychologists.